 Reliable lubrication of the motor bearings is necessary to maintain optimum operating conditions and ultimately reduce unnecessary downtime.

 People use the thickener primarily as a carrier for the base oil and prevents the base oil from leaking in the application.
 Some commonly used thickeners include metal soaps composed of calcium, lithium, sodium, aluminum or bismuth and composite metal soaps such as lithium complex soaps.
-A thickening agent widely used in motor bearing lubrication is polyurea.
+A thickening agent has wide application in motor bearing lubrication is polyurea.

 As with many types of lubricants, people often use additives to improve grease performance.
 Commonly used additives include preservatives, antiwear and extreme pressure agents, antioxidants and etchants, pour point depressants, lubricants, dyes or pigments.